https://api-prod.weenat.com

 }

-By cumulating the timestamps you can re-create a data table of the measured data.
-By converting this table into a graph, you can visually represent history.
-By having the history you can: understand the current situation, make projections…
+By cumulating timestamps you can rebuild a data table, convert it into a graph, understand the current situation, and make projections.

 | Key | Definition |